0%

 When should you give to individual monks?

 This is a question that is not addressed very often and it can cause lots of trouble for monks knowingly and unknowingly.
 Quite often, many monks blindly prompt donors to recite a line of pāḷi before they offer anything to them.
 “Bhikkhu Saṅghassa demi.”
 There are some variations, but that is the generic formula.
-It means, “I give to the community of monks.
+It means, “I give to the community of monks.”
+This is done to give the donor more merit.
+He makes more merit when he gives to a community instead of one single monk.
+Even though the monk may prompt such a phrase to the donor, he is likely to be unaware of the procedures to properly handle a community donation.

 read more